Crops

 Workshops: Valorisation of biomass from landscape management

-Build living soil with farm compost and wood chips Would you like to know what farm compost can do for the fertility and structure of your soil?
+Build living soil with farm compost and wood chips Would you like to know how farm compost can improve the fertility and structure of your soil?
 During this workshop, we will share the initial results of the project on farm composting with grass clippings from nature conservation.
-We will explain the entire process: from managing wooded edges and mowing […]
+We will explain the entire process: from managing wooded edges and mowing to

 Workshops: Valorisation of biomass from landscape management Read More »